 Ille et Vilaine

-Generally speaking, as you would imagine, property in Britanny close to any of the coasts is more expensive.
-But you are never going to be more than an hour away from the sea wherever you buy in Brittany.
+As you would imagine, property in Britanny by the coast is more expensive than inland.
+Despite this, you are never going to be more than an hour away from the sea wherever you buy in Brittany.
 Looking a little further inland may well pay dividends and you will find some superb natural sights such as gently rolling landscapes and valleys but also extremely pretty market towns.
 There are plenty of renovation projects around here too.
-The French don’t traditionally go in for house renovation so a budget as low as €30,000 should be sufficient.
+The French don’t traditionally go in for house renovation, so a budget as low as €30,000 should be sufficient.
 And if you’re up for a bit of work, such houses often come with some land and an outbuilding or two to go with it.

 Brittany is very accessible by all means of transport: